NZSA Trainee Membership

 What is a Trainee Anaesthetist?

-Only once they have completed 8 years, two of these as a qualified medical Doctor, are they eligible to apply for the Anaesthesia Training scheme.
-Most trainees will have worked as Emergency Doctors or in any number of other specialties before applying to the Training Scheme.
+Anaesthetists in New Zealand are among the most highly trained in the world.
+After six years of Medical School they are required to work at least a further two years as doctors in the hospital system.
+After completing eight years, two of these as a qualified medical doctor, they are eligible to apply for the Anaesthesia Training scheme.
+Most trainees will have worked as Emergency Doctors or other specialties before applying for the Training Scheme.

 Selection for the scheme is very competitive and highly sought after.
 Training is at least five years of full time work including two sets of exams; each requires at least 1000 hours of study.
 This will be on top of full time work averaging 50-65 hours per week.